 - Global and cross-cutting issues.

-As of August 2016, the total allocated funding of this instrument amounts to over 300M€ implemented through 25 projects.
+From August 2016, the total allocated funding of the programme amounted to over 300M€ implemented through 25 projects.

 - Annual action programme for 2017 of the Panafrican programme